folio-org/mod-settings/README.md

 the setting.
 With 'write' in this context we modify storage using POST, PUT and DELETE.

+We expect that most users will have read-write permission on their own settings, and read-only permission on global entries.

 The API is CRUD-like, but with some important changes for some.

 Create a setting with: